 A truck!
 Crap, I forgot!

 If you planned well ahead and reserved your truck, you’re part of an admirable, enviable minority.
-If you’re moving tomorrow and you don’t have a truck lined up?
+If you’re moving tomorrow and haven’t started comparing rental trucks for moving?
 May the gods of the move be with you.
 (But seriously, we”re here to help.)
 Deciding what size truck to get to searching for a decent deal, renting a truck blindly can be as bumpy as driving one, so here are some key areas to focus on for smoothing things out.

 Properly Measure How Much You Need to Move by Trying This